Skip to content

 categoryItemStyleStyles the category headers shown before each command group.

-overlayStyleStyles the background overlay that appears behind the command palette.
+overlayStyleStyles the background overlay behind the palette.

 Example Result